You know the ritual.

 What it does

-Monitors Greenhouse and Ashby job boards — the two platforms that power most tech company career pages.
+Monitors company career pages — covering the platforms that power most tech hiring.

 Matches new postings against your keyword and location filters.
 "Engineer" + "San Francisco".
 "Design" + "Remote".
 Your call.